Our Mission: To help one dog at a time.

 After more than a decade of various volunteer roles in animal rescue, Jennifer now specializes in dog photography.
 She captures the adorable in every dog and helps Brown Dogs get adopted through her eye-catching photography.
 Jennifer enjoys fostering dogs, sometimes a few at a time, and by the time they are adopted, many have full modeling portfolios.
 Her childhood dream was to help animals, and being a part of Brown Dog has helped fulfill that.

 Lauren's family jokes that she could bark before she could talk.
 After adopting her right-hand man, Brooks, in 2015, Lauren set out to learn all she could about animal rescue and the overpopulation problem by moving to Alabama.
 Lauren now does everything from dog assessments to paperwork to fostering lots and lots of dogs.
 She has a soft spot for shy and frightened dogs, so when she met a feral dog named Winnie in 2017, her family of two became three.
-When she isn't at the shelter or dressing her foster dogs up in this season's latest fashions, she works full-time at a human resources firm.
+When she isn't at the shelter or dressing her foster dogs up in this season's latest fashions, she works full-time at a bank.